 A number of publishers are offering free resources during the coronavirus outbreak.
 We would like to assure you that we are already well-resourced with plenty of ebooks, journals and databases.
 We are also buying more ebook copies of print books where possible.

 However, we are investigating temporary access to further resources where there is a clear need, such as film streaming and textbooks.
 Please bear with us, as reviewing and setting up trials takes time.

-If you have received an offer from a publisher that you’d like us to review, or have a particular need for resources, please email the eresources team or or suggest a book using our form.
+If you have received an offer from a publisher that you’d like us to review, or have a particular need for resources, please email the eresources team.
+If you would like access to an ebook, please suggest a book using our form.

 We will add to the list of trials below as they become available.